I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 The puffy casual styling, featuring tight (non-removable) seat cushions, substantially reduces the amount of foam required.

-Money is also saved by using 1.8 density foam.
+Money is also saved by using 1.8 density foam for the seat cushions.

 All polyurethane foams are not equal in quality (or cost.).